 Dr. Franco has a long standing interest in gene regulation, particularly as it pertains to cancer.
 He is interested in learning how the human genome is organized and how regulatory information is encoded into our DNA so that we can better understand what goes wrong in diseases such as cancer.

 Dr. Franco was born and raised in Puerto Rico.
-He completed a bachelors degree in Molecular Biology at Florida Institute of Technology and was awarded an athletic scholarship to be a member of the university's soccer team.
+He completed a bachelors degree in Molecular Biology at Florida Tech while on an athletic scholarship as member of the university's soccer team.
 He returned home to complete his Ph.D. in Biochemistry and Genetics at the University of Puerto Rico School of Medicine under the tutelage of Dr. Carmen Cadilla.
 For his thesis, Dr. Franco studied the roles of the Twist family of transcription factors in developmental diseases.
 Following his Ph.D., Dr. Franco completed his postdoctoral training in Genomics in the laboratory of Dr. W. Lee Kraus at UT Southwestern Medical Center.
 There, he gained expertise in next-generation sequencing methodologies combined with computational analyses to study mechanisms of gene expression in cancer.
 His postdoctoral work was funded by the American Cancer Society and a K99/R00 grant from the National Cancer Institute.

 Daniela is an integral member of the Franco lab and is in charge of facilitating grant submission and management operations for the lab.
 She also contributes extensively to the broader research mission of the Lineberger Comprehensive Cancer Center.

 Lab Manager & Research Associate

 Kamila is in charge of the day to day operations of the lab and handles tumor procurement and processing.
 She is also leads the single cell genomics projects in the lab.
 Kamila obtained her B.S. in Molecular Biology from Loyola University Chicago.
 In her free time she enjoys training for powerlifting competitions, traveling, and finding new places to hike.